Michael Brosseau Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.2 K/9, the seventh-best in the league.
+- The 9.1 strikeouts per nine innings put together by the Reds pitching staff ranks eighth in the league.

-- The Reds' 5.01 team ERA ranks 27th among all MLB pitching staffs.
+- The Reds' 5.04 team ERA ranks 28th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.